• There are no suggestions because the search field is empty.

 Known as the Washington Cares Fund, this legislation, signed into law in 2019, provides access to a lifetime benefit amount that can be used on a wide range of long-term services and supports.
 The payroll tax for W-2 workers began July 1, 2023.
 The first benefits are available in July 2026.

-NEW!
 January 2024 Commission Recommendations Summary:

 Important Updates (please refer to the linked summary for additional information).